Awesome Music / Golden Sun

 is that when the game was first released, the only way to play the game was on the very first iteration of the Game Boy Advance

 .
-This system only had 1 actual speaker and yet the music managed to sound absolutely phenomenal.
-In these 3 games, Motoi Sakuraba
+This system only had one actual speaker and yet the music managed to sound absolutely phenomenal.
+In these three games, Motoi Sakuraba

 goes on to compose some of the finest music he has ever done.
 Sadly, to this day, no official soundtrack of either Game Boy Advance game has ever been released.
 There are plenty of direct game-rips out on The Internet

 Golden Sun (The Broken Seal) and Golden Sun: The Lost Age